 Basis for State selection: Of all States, 21 had 2% or more of all U.S. equids/equine ops or a weighted percentage of equids and equine ops.
-Based on density of horses and farms with horses per square, 13 of those 21 States also ranked in the top 25 States by density of horses per square mile.
+Based on density of horses and farms with horses per square mile, 13 of those 21 States also ranked in the top 25 States by density of horses per square mile.
 Based on density of horses per square mile, Connecticut, Delaware, Maryland, Massachusetts, New Jersey, and Rhode Island were added to the list of States to participate in the study.
 Oregon was added based on having 1.94 wt% of equids and ops and for geographic representativeness.
 Indiana was replaced by Alabama based on the ranking of States by resources and performance in previous studies and for geographic representativeness.
 Thus, 28 States would be included in the study and would represent 71.50% of equids and 71.72% of equine operations in the United States.

 Number of operations based on response rates from Equine 1998: